GMOD/jb2export/README.md

-# jb2export
+# @jbrowse/img

 Static exports of JBrowse 2 rendering.
-This is a proof of concept work in progress using beta branches of JBrowse 2 but has some nice early results

 The output is currently SVG which should be loadable in Adobe Illustrator or Inkscape.
 The output can also be manually converted to PNG if needed.